harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 Harness is updated regularly.
 This document describes recent changes.

-For Harness on-prem releases, see [Harness Self-Managed Enterprise Edition Release Notes](harness-on-prem-release-notes.md).Release notes are displayed with the most recent release first.
+For Harness on-prem releases, see [Harness Self-Managed Enterprise Edition Release Notes](harness-on-prem-release-notes.md).
+Release notes are displayed with the most recent release first.

 If you don't see a new feature or enhancement in your Harness account, it might be behind a Feature Flag.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-### Jan 5th, 2023, version 78100
+### Jan 5, 2023, version 78100

 Delegate version: 78100